awsdocs/aws-iot-docs/developerguide/provision-template.md

 Intrinsic functions are used in any section of the provisioning template except the `Mappings` section\.

 `Fn::Join`
 Appends a set of values into a single value, separated by the specified delimiter\.
-If a delimiter is the empty string, the set of values are concatenated with no delimiter\.
+If a delimiter is an empty string, the values are concatenated with no delimiter\.

 `Fn::Select`
 Returns a single object from a list of objects by index\.